groggero95/tsca/REPORT.md

 return S;
 ```

-Which is basically the same pseudo-code shown in section [Montgomery based RSA encryption](#montgomery-based-rsa-encryption), adapted to compute and estimate at the same time.
+Which is basically the same pseudo-code shown in section [Montgomery based RSA encryption](#montgomery-based-rsa-encryption), adapted to compute at the same time an estimate.

 Additionally, it is possible to guess multiple bits at a time, in order to better recognize wrong choices (which will immediately give uncorrelated results in the following iterations).
-Finally it is implemented a way to make accumulated estimates on `B_CONSIDERED` number of bits, and guess only the first `B_GUESSED`.
+Finally it is implemented a way to make accumulated estimates on `B_CONSIDERED` number of bits, but guess only the first `B_GUESSED`.

 In order to make multi-bit guessing, the PCC is accumulated along each possible path in the window of choices.
 For example, for `B_CONSIDERED = 2`: